Governor Tom McCall's Administration

 In Oregon, our accomplishments of the next days and months will stem --- as before --- from the labors of people who gave the best of themselves, of public servants who put the common good ahead of personal or party interest.

 Fifty-six years ago Governor Samuel McCall spoke of a state rich in accomplishment.
-He spoke of an intelligent and prosperous people, a state towering in history renowned in the world and precious to us all.
+He spoke of an intelligent and prosperous people, a state towering in history and scenic beauty.
+His idealism of 1917 is equally at home today in Oregon--- a State renowned in the world and precious to us all.

-In his charge to the Legislative Assembly, Governor Samuel McCall expressed love for Oregon:
+In his charge to the Legislative Assembly, Governor Samuel McCall expressed his love for Massachusetts.His words serve wll as an expression to you of my love for Oregon

-“For us to tarnish the luster of a fame so splendid would be shameful; not to diminish it would be a very great thing, but to augment it would be induced glory.”
+“For us to tarnish the lustre of a fame so splendid would be shameful; not to diminish it would be a very great thing, but to augment it would be indeed glory.”